 Dr Lal Bahadur

-- Evaluation of non-traditional economic plants (medicinal, spices & floricultural) for their yield and quality under abiotic (salt/drought/water) stress condition
+- Evaluation of non-traditional economic plants (medicinal, aromatic, spices and floricultural) for their yield and quality under abiotic (salt/drought/water) stress conditions

 - Soil carbon sequestration, nutrient dynamics & microbial diversity under diverse land use systems

-- Precision nutrient management (PNM) for optimum yield and quality of the plant
+- Soil and plant nutrients profiling and their management for optimum yield and quality of the plant

 Dr Lal Bahadur

-Evaluation of non-traditional economic plants under salt stress condition:
+(i) Evaluation of non-traditional economic plants under salt stress conditions:

 In recent years, the status of soil organic carbon (SOC) has deteriorated considerably due to long periods of continuous cultivation with chemical fertilizers.
-The major consequence of the decrease in SOC in soil resulted lower agricultural productivity with direct negative effect on food quality and security.
-Soil organic carbon plays a key role in nutrient cycling and help in improving soil structure, nutrient availability and water holding capacity, aeration and workability.
-We are working for developing modules on the optimum organic carbon levels for optimum yield and quality of the crops and also to identify the suitable tree species for improvement in organic carbon status and quality of the soil under cultivated land use systems in sub-tropical climatic conditions specially for Indo-Gangetic plains of the country with the aspect of carbon sequestration potential to mitigate the problems of climate change.
+The major consequence of the decrease in SOC in soil resulted in lower agricultural productivity with a direct negative effect on food quality and security.
+Soil organic carbon plays a key role in nutrient cycling and helps in improving soil structure, nutrient availability and water holding capacity, aeration, and workability.
+We are working on developing modules for the optimum organic carbon levels for optimum yield and quality of the crops and also to identify the suitable tree species for improvement in organic carbon status and quality of the soil under cultivated land use systems in sub-tropical climatic conditions, especially for Indo-Gangetic plains of the country with the aspect of carbon sequestration potential to mitigate the problems of climate change.

-General recommendations of the nutrient management for crops are not considered suitable for optimum yield and quality of the crop, which is generally practiced by the farmers.
-The Site Specific Nutrient Management (SSNM) is the present need of the development of package of practices for the specific crops in a particular soil condition.
-Integrated Nutrient Management (INM) is the judicious combination of organic, inorganic and bio-fertilizers.
-Therefore, we are working on SSNM, INM and organic farming for the non-traditional economic plants.
+General recommendations of nutrient management for crops are not considered suitable for optimum yield and quality of the crop, which is generally practiced by farmers.
+The Site Specific Nutrient Management (SSNM) is the present need for the development of a package of practices for specific crops in a particular soil condition.
+Integrated Nutrient Management (INM) is the judicious combination of organic, inorganic, and bio-fertilizers.
+Therefore, we are working on SSNM, INM, and organic farming for non-traditional economic plants.

-- Standardized the site specific nutrient management (SSNM) package for Turmeric (Curcuma longa) and package of practices of Kalmegh (Andrographis paniculata Wall.
-Ex Nees) for cultivation under salt affected soils, organic farming.
+- Standardized the site-specific nutrient management (SSNM) package for Turmeric (Curcuma longa) and a package of practices of Kalmegh (Andrographis paniculata Wall.
+Ex Nees) for cultivation under salt-affected soils and organic farming.

 - Identified the practices for soil carbon sequestration under cultivated land use systems.

-- Kumar, A. Singh, B. Kumar, B. Singh, Lal Bahadur and M. Lal (2018) Simultaneous quantitative determination of bioactive terpene indole alkaloids in ethanolic extracts of Catharanthus roseus (L.) G. Don by ultra high performance liquid chromatography-tandem mass spectrometry, Journal of Pharmaceutical and Biomedical Analysis, 151, 32-41.
-Impact Factor- 3.255.
+- Kumar S., Singh A., Kumar B., Singh B., Bahadur L. and Lal M. (2018) Simultaneous quantitative determination of bioactive terpene indole alkaloids in ethanolic extracts of Catharanthus roseus (L.) G. Don by ultra high performance liquid chromatography-tandem mass spectrometry, Journal of Pharmaceutical and Biomedical Analysis, 151, 32-41.
+Impact Factor- 2.983.

-- Chandra, R. Kannaujia, R. Pandey, S. Shukla, Lal Bahadur, M. Pal and B. Kumar (2016) Rapid Quantitative Analysis of Multi-Components in Andrographis Paniculata using UPLC-QqQLIT-MS/MS: Application to Soil Sodicity and Organic Farming, Industrial Crops and Products, 83:423-430, Impact Factor- 3.181.
+- Chandra P., Kannaujia R., Pandey R., Shukla S., Bahadur L., Pal M. and Kumar B. (2016) Rapid Quantitative Analysis of Multi-Components in Andrographis Paniculata using UPLC-QqQLIT-MS/MS: Application to Soil Sodicity and Organic Farming, Industrial Crops and Products, 83:423-430, Impact Factor- 3.181.

-- Lal Bahadur, D.D.
-Tiwari, J. Mishra and B.R.
-Gupta (2012) Effect of integrated nutrient management on yield, microbial population and changes in soil properties under rice- wheat cropping system in sodic soil, Journal of the Indian Society of Soil Science, 60 (4): 326-329.
+- Bahadur L., Tiwari D.D., Mishra J. and Gupta B.R.
+(2012) Effect of integrated nutrient management on yield, microbial population and changes in soil properties under rice- wheat cropping system in sodic soil, Journal of the Indian Society of Soil Science, 60 (4): 326-329.

 Dr Lal Bahadur